On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Internal Representation Analysis

-In Figure \ref{fig:language_entropy_change}, each bar and boxplot corresponds to the same group of neurons, comprising 2\% of the total neuron population.
-Neurons in each plot are sorted in ascending order based on their LAPE score in the full-sized model, enabling a comparison of changes in LAPE scores after pruning.
-We only plot the neuron groups of the 30\% lowest LAPE score due to the rapidly diminishing variance for boxplots of higher LAPE scores.
+Since LAPE scores originally summarize neuron activations across multiple languages, we adapt them into a language-specific metric by correlating them with activation probabilities in a single language.
+Specifically, we exclude neurons whose activation probability in the target language is lower than the average across all languages, removing those that are language-specific to another language.
+This correlation (below -0.7 Pearson correlation coefficient) not only refines LAPE as a language-specific metric but also enables linking post-pruning changes to language-specific and language-agnostic neuron activation patterns.

+Figure~\ref{fig:lape_change} presents LAPE score statistics for the full-sized Llama 3 8B model and its DE-mC4 calibrated, 50\% SparseGPT-pruned version.
+Activation probabilities were computed from 128 samples per language, each containing 8192 tokens, drawn from the mC4 validation set across the seven previously used calibration languages.
+All neurons are sorted in ascending order based on LAPE scores in the full-sized model correlated with DE, placing language-specific neurons on the left and language-agnostic neurons, i.e. those firing across all languages, on the right.
+Additionally, all metrics are plotted with a 95\% confidence interval and highlighted mean values.

+Figure~\ref{subfig:lape_score} shows a quickly diminishing variance for higher LAPE scores post-pruning.
 This suggests a lower impact of pruning on the activation frequency of high LAPE neurons, i.e. language-agnostic neurons.
-On the other hand, for the neuron group with the lowest LAPE scores (the leftmost boxplot), the higher the model-sparsity is, the longer whiskers (higher entropy variance) these neurons have.
-This indicates that \textbf{\textit{pruning introduces LAPE noise, shifting the LAPE score distribution and creating new language-specific (low LAPE) and agnostic (high LAPE) neurons}}.
-The distribution shift of language-agnostic neurons in FFNs may contribute to performance degradation in downstream tasks.
-This hypothesis aligns with previous causal tracing studies, which have frequently identified FFNs are crucial for knowledge retention and retrieval~\citep{meng2022locating, meng2023massediting}.
+Isolating the LAPE score difference of the pruned to the full-sized model, Figure~\ref{subfig:lape_diff} specifically highlights a \textbf{\textit{strong pruning impact on low LAPE scores, shifting the LAPE score distribution and creating new language-specific (low LAPE) and agnostic (high LAPE) neurons}}.
+In other words, pruning changes activation distributions, potentially causing neurons to activate more or less frequently for a given language.
+Such shift in FFNs may contribute to performance degradation in downstream tasks.
+This hypothesis aligns with previous causal tracing studies, which have identified FFNs are crucial for knowledge retention and retrieval~\citep{meng2022locating, meng2023massediting}.